-The Business with Science Applications major in the Undergraduate Business Department combines the B.B.A. undergraduate business degree core with the Undergraduate Science core, plus major specialization courses in science management, legal and ethical aspects, innovation and product development, quality systems, product team management, with internship and culminating capstone experience.
-To accomplish this, seven new specialized courses have been added, BSCI 220, 210, 220, 230, 297 and 380.

-The Business with Science Applications program addresses the need for graduates who understand both science and management to launch careers in technology based businesses important to growing our national and global economy.
+The Business with Science Applications major in the Department of Undergraduate Business combines the Bachelor of Business Administration (B.B.A.)
+Undergraduate Business core with the Undergraduate Science core, plus five major specialization courses in science management: BSCI 200 Intro to Science Management, BSCI 210 Legal Aspects, BSCI 220 Innovation and Product Development, BSCI 230 Ethics and Quality Systems and BSCI 297 Internship.
+The Business with Science Applications program addresses the need for graduates who are interested in - both science and management to launch careers in technology-based businesses important to growing - the national and global economy.
 Students acquire a broad base of knowledge, represented by the University's core courses that will prove valuable in future career development and daily life as a citizen in society.
-The Business with Science Application major learns the fundamentals of the economic system as it functions nationally, globally and within the corporation, the principles of accounting and managerial finance, and the principles of mathematics along with knowledge in each of the related social sciences: sociology, political science, psychology and ethics.
+The Business with Science Application major features the fundamentals of the economic system as it functions nationally, globally and within the corporation, the principles of accounting and managerial finance, and the principles of mathematics along with knowledge in each of the related social sciences: sociology, political science, psychology and ethics.
 They also learn the fundamentals of science (biology, chemistry and physics) followed by selection of one track from four high growth technology areas - biotechnology, informatics, environment or pharmaceuticals/allied health.
-A Faculty Advisory Group with representatives from the college of Science track students through their selected technology tracks while the College of Business faculty and staff advise and mentor the students throughout the interdisciplinary program.
+A Faculty Advisory Group with representatives from the College of Science track students through their selected technology tracks while the College of Business faculty and staff advise and mentor students throughout the interdisciplinary program.
 In addition, the specialization courses capture the management tools of today's and tomorrow's emerging technology-based businesses.
 These courses have been designed by external business leaders and entrepreneurs with industrial experience.
-Benedictine's close location to the I-88 high tech corridor facilitates internship experiences with partner companies thus preparing graduates to launch their careers in technology driven businesses or continue post-graduate studies.
+Benedictine's close location to the I-88 high-tech corridor facilitates internship experiences with partner companies, thus preparing graduates to launch their careers in technologydriven businesses or continue post-graduate studies.

-Science Core (36-38): BIOL 197 and 198/199, CHEM 113/114 and 123/124, PHYS 113 and 118, CMSC 180/181 or 184, MATH 110, MATH 111, (MATH 115 or (MATH 170/171 and MATH 200) or MATH 210/207, advanced Science Elective (8-10 hours at the 200/300 level with a required selection of 1 out of 4 tracks: biotechnology, informatics, environment and pharmaceuticals/allied health):
+Science Core (36-38): BIOL 197 and 198/199, CHEM 113/114 and 123/124, PHYS 113 and 118, CMSC 180/181 or 184, MATH 110, MATH 115 or (MATH 170 and MATH 200) or MATH 210, advanced science elective (8-10 semester credit hours at the 200/300 level with a required selection of one out of four tracks: biotechnology, informatics, environment and pharmaceuticals/allied health):

-Biotechnology: BIOL 208 Microbiology (4), BIOL 250 Genetics (3), BIOL 260 Recombinant DNA lab(1)
+Biotechnology: BIOL 208 Microbiology (4), BIOL 250 Genetics (3), BIOL 260 Recombinant DNA lab (1).

-- Informatics: CMSC 200 Computer Programming (4), CMSC 205 Data Structures and Algorithms I (3), CMS 274 Object-Oriented Design and Programming (3) - Environment: ENVS 205 Intro to Env Sci (3), ENVS 210 OSHA Haz Waste (1), ENVS 305 (3) Env.Tox (or other elective), BIO 281(1) w/ biology department chair approval. - Pharmaceuticals/Allied Health: CHEM 103 (3) Intro to Org/Biochem, NUTR 200 Nutritional Science (3), BIOL 258 (4) Human Physiology
+- Informatics: CMSC 200 Computer Programming (4), CMSC 205 Data Structures and Algorithms I (3), CMS 274 Object-Oriented Design and Programming (3). - Environment: ENVS 205 Intro to Environmental Science (3), ENVS 210 OSHA Hazardous Waste (1), ENVS 305 (3) Env.
+Tox (or other elective), BIO 281(1) w/ Department of Biological Sciences chair approval. - Pharmaceuticals/Allied Health: CHEM 103 (3) Intro to Org/Biochem, NUTR 200 Nutritional Science (3), BIOL 258 (4) Human Physiology.